Sara-mibo/LRP_EncoderDecoder_GRU/LRP/README.md

-utils_lrp.py provides the functions which are needed to implement LRP.
+`utils_lrp.py` provides the helper functions which are needed to implement LRP.

-utils_model.py provides the functions loading model or model's parameters.
+`utils_model.py` provides the helper functions which are needed to load the model or return the model's parameters.

-lrp_function is the function that impelements lrp forward and backward passes for the encoder-decoder model.
+`lrp_function.py` contains the main LRP function, which is named `lrp_seq2seq`, that implements the LRP forward and backward passes for the encoder-decoder model.